mattsah/progress.is-by.us/common/docs/basics/02-nano-core.md

 The entire bootstrapping process is contained in the `init.php` file at the application root.

-This script concerns itself with initializing the aforementioned components and returning an application instance which can then be used to access the established service providers and run the main application logic.
+This script concerns itself with initializing the aforementioned components and returning an application instance which can then be used to access service providers and configuration during the bootstrap process and finally execute your application logic.

 To get the application instance simply do: